Can 'Bryzzo' spark a Cubs turnaround?

 As for Maddon, he may not think it should only come down to his two best hitters, but what coach or manager isn’t waiting for his top players, in an underachieving year, to be at their best again.
 The home runs are coming -- Rizzo and Bryant have combined for 38 this season -- but the Cubs need more.

 “Situational hitting still has to get better,” Maddon said.
 “I want the power and I want swarm. ...
-Everyone relies on their big guys all the time but I see a lot of big guys in this lineup.”
+Everyone relies on their big guys all the time but, I see a lot of big guys in this lineup.”

 The Cubs overcame bad situational hitting early in Friday’s game to take charge, thanks mostly to Bryant’s big day.
 Only when things are going well can you discuss the merits of a second home run as opposed to hitting a double to reach the cycle.
 After all, no Cub has hit one since 1993, but Bryant had the chance in the eighth inning.
 Instead he went deep again.
 He’ll take the homer but thought of the two bases to make Cubs history.